abd-ur/GNOME_scrollSet/README.md

-## Working prototype to configure touchpad scrolling sensitivity for Asahi Fedora GNOME running on Mac m1
+## Prototype to configure touchpad scrolling sensitivity for Asahi Fedora GNOME running on Mac m1

 ---